shimalice/cprob/README.md

 # cprob
-## Introduction c codes and text files for the class of Soft Engineering at KLiS
+## Introduction c codes and text files for the class of Software Engineering at KLiS
 ### 201511511
 ### Motofumi Shishikura